Frequently Asked Questions

 Solar panels are usually installed over two days and disruption is minimal.

 A solar battery stores excess electricity generated by your panels.
 You can use this stored energy at night or during outages, improving energy independence and reducing reliance on the grid.
+We’ve got some videos explaining solar PV batteries on our YouTube channel.

 Yes, especially if you want to maximize your energy savings, reduce grid reliance, or charge an electric vehicle.
 A battery allows you to use your solar energy when you need it most.

-Grant eligibility is limited to customers in ROI at present.
 Our team will guide you through the application process and ensure you access all available incentives.

 A well-maintained solar PV system typically lasts 25 to 30 years.
 The inverter may need replacement after around 10 years.
-Regular maintenance helps extend the lifespan and performance of the system.
+Regular preventative maintenance helps extend the lifespan and performance of the system.

 Solar panels require minimal maintenance.
 We recommend regular cleaning and an annual inspection.
 We also offer drone-based thermal imaging to check for issues with performance.